digital-asset/daml/docs/source/support/compatibility.rst

 Application Portability

-  A DAML application should not depend on the underlying Database or DLT used by a DAML Network.
+  A DAML application should not depend on the underlying Database or DLT used by a DAML network.

 Network Upgradeability

-  Ledger Operators should be able to upgrade DAML Network or Participant Nodes seamlessly to stay up to date with the latest features and fixes.
+  Ledger Operators should be able to upgrade DAML network or Participant Nodes seamlessly to stay up to date with the latest features and fixes.
 A DAML application should be able to operate without significant change across such Network Upgrades.

 SDK Upgradeability